RDFLib/rdflib-sqlalchemy/README.md

 A SQLAlchemy-backed, formula-aware RDFLib Store.
 It stores its triples in the following partitions:

-- Asserted non rdf:type statements
+- Asserted non rdf:type statements.
-- Asserted rdf:type statements (in a table which models Class membership) The motivation for this partition is primarily query speed and scalability as most graphs will always have more rdf:type statements than others
+- Asserted rdf:type statements (in a table which models Class membership).
+The motivation for this partition is primarily query speed and scalability as most graphs will always have more rdf:type statements than others.
-- All Quoted statements
+- All Quoted statements.

 In addition, it persists namespace mappings in a separate table.